DavidHearl/connect-four/README.md

 https://dry-savannah-35963.herokuapp.com/

-Users can compete against to computer to be the first to get four counters in a row.
+Users can compete against the computer to be the first to get four counters in a row.
 This can vertical, horizontal or diagonal.

 ## How to play